 - Disclosure of non-cash transactions or activities is sometimes listed down in this statement.

 Many people get confused with the three financial statements.
 They think they are interlinked and similar.
 In reality, all these statements are different from each other.
-The reasons why the cash flow statement is distinct from the other two financial statements is because it doesn’t include the amounts of outgoing cash and future incoming cash, which they usually record under credit.
+The reasons why the CF statement is distinct from the other two financial statements is because it doesn’t include the amounts of outgoing cash and future incoming cash, which they usually record under credit.

 Because of this, cash is not equivalent to ‘net income’.
 Whereas the balance sheet and income statement report cash sales and sales on credit where the customer will pay in a short time, usually 30 days.

 On the cash flow statement, operating activities are both the sources and uses of cash that come from conducting business activities.
 In a nutshell, it indicates how much money a company generates by selling its products or services.

 Here are the components or cash items that you can include in the operating activities:

 - Interest payments

 - Cash receipts from sales of goods or services

 - Payments to suppliers who supply goods or services used in production